-- 159. The Torture Conspiracy's activities have been observed by, among others, the ICRC.
+- 139. The Torture Conspiracy's activities have been observed by, among others, the ICRC.
 These observations were verbally shared with the United States on several occasions, including April 1, 2003.
 These observations were also shared with the United States in memoranda dated May 2003, July 2003, and February 2004.
-Upon information and belief, the ICRC also had additional communications on dates not known to Plaintiffs. - 160.
-ICRC reports as well as reports by other entities, such as Amnesty International and allied countries, resulted in concerns being raised by some United States government officials about
+Upon information and belief, the ICRC also had additional communications on dates not known to Plaintiffs. - 140.
+ICRC reports as well as reports by other entities, such as Amnesty International and allied countries, resulted in concerns being raised by some United States government officials about Plaintiffs' treatment.

-Plaintiffs' treatment.
 For example, Secretary of State Colin Powell wrote a strongly worded letter to Secretary of Defense Donald Rumsfeld on April 14, 2003, urging that the mistreatment of the detainees cease.
-Secretary Powell asserted that the mistreatment of the detainees was a threat to national security.

-- 161. Torture Conspirators took steps to obstruct justice and interfere with the steps being taken by the ICRC and certain United States government officials to investigate allegations of mistreatment. - 162.
+Secretary Powell asserted that the mistreatment of the detainees was a threat to national security. - 141.
+Torture Conspirators took steps to obstruct justice and interfere with the steps being taken by the ICRC and certain United States' government officials to investigate allegations of mistreatment. - 142.
 The Torture Conspirators repeatedly acted to obstruct justice by persuading and attempting to persuade others in positions of authority that the ICRC reports were not credible and should not be used to guide the United States' actions.
 However, the conspirators had no information or evidence upon which to rely to suggest the ICRC reports were not credible.
-Rather, the Torture Conspirators intentionally made false statements in order to prevent the certain United States officials from discovering and ending the Torture Conspiracy. - 163.
+Rather, the Torture Conspirators intentionally made false statements in order to prevent the certain United States officials from discovering and ending the Torture Conspiracy. - 143.
 Among other steps taken to obstruct justice, the Torture Conspirators attempted to move Plaintiffs and putative Class Plaintiffs out of the view of the investigators.
+See Exhibit D.

-See Exhibit I. - obstruct justice in relation to the summary executions.
-They issued an "International Death Certificate" for the person they killed that attributed the death directly to "card-respiratory arrest-asphyxia" and claimed the "cause of the condition" was "unknown."
-The conspirators made these false statements on official documents to obstruct the on-going investigations into the murder, including an investigation conducted by the United States military, which began on or about October 3, 2003.
-Upon information and belief, these documents were sent to the United States. - 165.
-For example, the Torture Conspirators, beginning in or around October 2003 and continuing to present, attempted to prevent the commencement of an investigation into the assault on a putative Class Plaintiff. - 166.
+144. On and after September 13, 2003, the Torture Conspirators took a series of steps to obstruct justice in relation to the summary executions.
+They issued an "International Death Certificate" for the person they killed that attributed the death directly to "card-respiratory arrest - asphyxia" and claimed the "cause of the condition" was "unknown."
+The conspirators made these false statements on official documents to obstruct the on-going investigations into the murder, including an investigation conducted by the United States' military which began on or about October 3, 2003.
+Upon information and belief, these documents were sent to the United States.

+- 145. For example, the Torture Conspirators, beginning in or around October 2003 and continuing to present, attempted to prevent the commencement of an investigation into the assault on a putative Class Plaintiff. - 146.
 Upon information and belief, the Torture Conspirators took steps to obstruct justice in the District of Columbia, Virginia, California, and other states, as well as abroad.